dansantinojones/the-simpsons-story-vault/README.md

 ## Owner Stories
 1. As the owner, I want the application to be fun and light hearted for to user.
-2. As the owner, I want the game to encourage reading and writing skills
+2. As the owner, I want the game to encourage reading and writing skills.
 3. As the owner, I want to display my newly learned skills with Python.

 ## User Stories